robdimsdale/prodda/README.md

 ## Supported Golang versions

-The code is tested against the latest versions of golang 1.2, 1.3 and 1.4.
+The code is tested against the latest version of golang 1.4.

 ## Getting the code